-3.5 Students are taught and encouraged to use self-monitoring and problem-solving strategies to sustain focus and participation.
+3.5 Students are taught and encouraged to use self-monitoring and problem-solving strategies to sustain focus and participate.

-- Strategies support students building resiliency and abilities to manage instructional expectations, such as using a timer to track on task/off task behavior, graphing task completion, and comparing data from separate days to track growth. - Protocols are used, visual supports/mnemonics are left in place for generalization. - Explicit modeling and rehearsal of problem-solving strategies (resource 7). - Student questions are encouraged and answered respectfully. - Strategies are supported in a variety of settings.
+- Strategies support students building resiliency and abilities to manage instructional expectations, such as using a timer to track on task/off task behavior, graphing task completion, comparing data from separate days to track growth. - Protocols are used, visual supports/mnemonics are left in place for generalization. - Explicit modeling and rehearsal of problem-solving strategies (resource 7) - Student questions are encouraged and answered respectfully. - Strategies are supported in a variety of settings.

-- Student questions are answered. - Active listening/ non-judgemental approach is used with students. - Redirect students to use practiced strategies when students are stuck.

-- Use and train others on a collaborative problem-solving model (resource 8 & 9). - Dialectic questioning/ searching nature of the problem. - Support students when communicating their ideas to other adults.
+Teacher role examples: Student questions are answered.
+Active listening/non-judgmental approach is used with students.
+Redirect students to use practiced strategies when students are stuck.
+Clinician role examples: Use and train others on collaborative problem-solving model (resource 8,9).
+Dialectic questioning/searching nature of the problem.
+Support students when communicating their ideas to other adults. -- ---